corsair009/Single-Player-Tarkov-Command-Line-Interface/README.md

 I am currently working on how to get it to work with Windows Powershell.

 DISCLAIMER! be sure to use pip install termcolor on powershell/vscode/your ide of choice, or SPTCLI will not work and give an error.
+The color will also not show on some IDEs even if you install termcolor, but it will still be functional.

 CREDITS: corsair009